pavoni/pyloopenergy/README.md

 *You should keep your secret keys,* **secret!**

-Thanks for Marcos Scriven for producing a node implementation that I've shamelessly copied! https://github.com/marcosscriven/loop
+Thanks for Marcos Scriven for producing a node implementation that I've shamelessly copied. https://github.com/marcosscriven/loop

 Data is returned in kw.

-**Experimental Gas Meter Support**

-The gas meter support is experimental and not all gas meters are properly supported yet - so if the data you see doesn't agree with the readings you see via loop energy please report an issue, and if you're a developer please investigate the data that's being returned from your meter and compare it to the data from my meter listed here https://github.com/pavoni/pyloopenergy/blob/master/pyloopenergy/loop_energy.py#L146-156.

-I hope to support more meter types if we can work out what the readings mean.
-Contributions are very welcome!

 Dependencies
 ------------